EMRD95/.ascii-idle/README.md

 Exit with ctrl + c

-Auto install script available, it create an alias to run the script from the command "asciidle" or start it when you're idle for x amount of time.
+Auto install script available, it creates an alias to run the script from the command "asciidle" or start it when you're idle for x amount of time.

 # Installation